InsultingPros/AcediaCore/docs/objects.md

 [finalizers](https://en.wikipedia.org/wiki/Finalizer).
 *Constructor* is a method that's called on object after it's created, preparing it for use.
-In Acedia *Finalizer* is a method that's called when object is deallocated (or actor is destroyed) and can be used to clean up any used resources.
+*Finalizer* is a method that's called when object is deallocated (or actor is destroyed) and can be used to clean up any used resources.

 > Technically, right now *destructor* might be a better terminology for Acedia's
-> finalizers, but, if development is not halted, current name would eventually
-> become a better fit.
+> finalizers.

 A good and simple example is from the `ATradingComponent` that allocates necessary objects inside its constructor and deallocates them in